WordPress/WordPress-Coding-Standards/.github/CONTRIBUTING.md

 ## Contributing patches and new features

+### Tips for Successful PRs

+We welcome contributions from everyone, and want your PR to have the best chance of being reviewed and merged.
+To help with this, please keep the following in mind:

+* **Respect copyright and licensing.**
+  Only submit code that you have written yourself or that comes from sources where the license clearly allows inclusion.
+Submitting code that infringes on copyright or licensing terms puts both you and the project at legal risk, and such contributions cannot be accepted.

+* **Do not submit AI-generated code.**
+  Pull requests containing AI-generated code are not acceptable.
+Beyond copyright and licensing uncertainties, AI-generated contributions consistently require disproportionate amounts of maintainer time to review, correct, or rewrite.
+This wastes limited project resources and slows progress for everyone.
+Submitting AI-generated code may be treated as a violation of our [Code of Conduct](../CODE_OF_CONDUCT.md).

+* **Focus on quality and clarity.**
+  Take time to explain *why* the change is needed, and include tests or examples where appropriate.
+Clear, self-written explanations make it more straightforward for reviewers to understand what you are trying to achieve.

+* **Think about long-term maintainability.**
+  Code should align with WordPress coding standards and be written in a way that others can readily read, understand, and maintain.

+* **Be collaborative.**
+  If you’re unsure about an approach, open an issue or draft PR first to start a conversation.

+By following these tips, you’ll save time for both yourself and the maintainers — and increase the likelihood that your contribution can be merged smoothly.

 ### Branches

 Ongoing development will be done in the `develop` branch with merges to `main` once considered stable.